 The Beretta 92 evolved into the 92S (which had the addition of a slide mounted safety), which then turned into the 92SB with the magazine release moved from the heel of the frame to the traditional American location.
 The 92SB then developed into the 92FS with a squared trigger guard, rust resistant Bruniton finish, and a slight curve at the bottom of the grip.

 The 92FS was chosen as the United States Army’s new sidearm in 1985 to replace the 1911 as the M9.
-Today, there are countless variations of the 92FS out on the market, including but not limited to the 92FS Compact, the M9A1, the M9A3, 92X, and the 92A1.
+Today, there are countless variations and competitors of the 92FS out on the market, including but not limited to the 92FS Compact, the M9A1, the M9A3, 92X, and the 92A1.
 The 92 series is noted for its double action single action mechanism, slide mounted safety/decocker lever, exposed barrel, and locking lugs with a fixed barrel design that helps aid in accuracy.